 NLF: Boards must be aware that under Reversion 2021, TAA case management funds may not be used to provide employment and case management services for trade-affected workers certified under a petition filed on or after July 1, 2021.

-LF: It is recommended that funding from partner programs (for example, Wagner-Peyser, WIOA Dislocated Worker, and Rapid Response) be sought to provide trade-affected workers comprehensive and specialized assessments and case management services that best meet the workers’ needs.
+LF: It is recommended that funding from partner programs (for example, Wagner-Peyser or WIOA Dislocated Worker) be sought to provide trade-affected workers comprehensive and specialized assessments and case management services that best meet the workers’ needs.

 Alternative Trade Adjustment Assistance